akorzun1016/de_tasks/README.md

 ### Additional challenges.
 * Suppose we can have multiple types of absense.
-* Some records can cover the same periods.
+* Some records can cover same periods.
 Think of the way to split them and put it in the code.